 The art of persuasion equates to being a change agent.
 You must gain the ability to influence and shift preconceived notions, ideas or concepts, or a course of action.
 It’s a pivot, a move to a shared vision.
 Persuasion is a foundation skill in sales training instruction, and the value of attaining this powerful skill cannot be understated.
 Exceptional leaders leverage persuasion to motivate and inspire.

 Every sales person knows that you must “ask” to close a sale.
-If you don’t ask, you won’t get it.
+Indeed, if you don’t ask, you won’t get it.
 Every sales training course covers many forms of asking for the sale, and these exact principles should be applied daily.
 From the gamut of an alternate choice close to a direct close, acquiring the assurance to ask for a decision or what you require is imperative.
 The knowledge of how to ask and diligent application of asking will dramatically benefit you at work and in life.
 Ask for the promotion, ask for more responsibility, and ask for your heart’s desire.

 Regardless of your job position or the department in which you work, sales knowledge will give you an opportunity to grow and expand your sense of self.
 All women should pursue sales training, because it empowers women to better reach their objectives.
 It’s also a means to navigate difficult situations and recognize alternatives in our approach.
-Sales training puts us on the path of leadership, giving women skills they can leverage in every aspect of their lives.
+Sales training puts us on the path of leadership, giving women career skills they can leverage in every aspect of their lives.
 So give it a shot: sign up for some training in sales and reap the rewards.

 Petite2Queen provides virtual mentoring to young women in life, at work, and in sales.
 Follow us for more practical advice you can put to use to improve your life and career.